hvag/blog/terraform.md

 ## Back to Building Servers

 We're going to deploy a new AD forest within our new AWS 'cloud space'.
 We will need to deploy a few servers.
 The majority of these servers will not be accessible via the internet.
 They will be hosted on the Private subnets.
 We will utilize bastion hosts and [EC2 Systems Manager](https://aws.amazon.com/ec2/systems-manager){:target="_blank"} to access and manage these servers.

+Hey, check it out, we're not just going to do DevOps, we'll be doing DevSecOps.
+Excellent!

 Let's build the Windows bastion server(s), along with all other servers from 'golden images'.
 Go to our [Windows Page](/blog/windows) for details.